commonknowledge/community-climate-justice-archive/README.md

 ### Image Processing Pipeline

 Images need special treatment.
-We resize them into different sizes and convert them to WebP format (which loads faster and uses less bandwidth).
+We resize them into different sizes and convert them to WebP[^webp] format (which loads faster and uses less bandwidth).

 ```mermaid
 graph TB